 The Difference Between Eyelid Surgery and Brow Lift

-It should come as no surprise then, that many Albany, NY plastic surgery patients seek the expertise of skilled plastic surgeon, Dr. Bruce K. Barach, out of a desire for brighter, younger-looking eyes.
-For these patients, Dr. Barach offers eyelid surgery and brow lift, two facial rejuvenation procedures that can restore youth and beauty to the eyes and face.
+It should come as no surprise then, that many Albany, NY plastic surgery patients seek the expertise of skilled plastic surgeon, Dr. Sanjiv Kayastha, out of a desire for brighter, younger-looking eyes.
+For these patients, Dr. Kayastha offers eyelid surgery and brow lift, two facial rejuvenation procedures that can restore youth and beauty to the eyes and face.
 Before choosing one of these procedures, it’s important to know the differences between the two.
-Here, Dr. Barach lays out the differences and benefits of each procedure.
+Here, Dr. Kayastha lays out the differences and benefits of each procedure.

 Patients can decide to pursue eyelid surgery for cosmetic and/or medical reasons.
 Puffy, sagging upper eyelids can add to an older-looking appearance and, in some cases, interfere with vision.
 Skin from the upper eyelids can hang so low that it’s hard to open the eyes completely, blocking peripheral vision.
 Upper eyelid surgery removes excess skin and lifts drooping skin, allowing someone to open their eyes much easier and making the eyes appear bigger and brighter.